-KEY SENIOR MANAGEMENT'S
+KEY SENIOR MANAGEMENT'S PROFILES

+TAN SRI DATO' LIM KANG HOO (Executive Vice Chairman) Malaysian, male, age 65

+MR. WONG KHAI SHIUAN (Executive Director cum Chief Executive Officer) Malaysian, male, age 38

-FROF ILE5 TAN SRI DATO' Tan Sri Dato' Lim was appointed to the Board on 3 July 2012.
+Tan Sri Dato' Lim was appointed to the Board on 3 July 2012.
 He was then appointed as Executive Vice Chairman on 14 August 2012.

-LIM KANG HOO Tan Sri Dato' Lim is a businessman and entrepreneur with more than 49 years of experience and has interests in a variety of businesses including construction, master development, property development and investment, plantations and trading of building materials.
-He started his involvement in the construction industry soon after having a few years of his secondary education, assisting the family construction business.
-His dynamism and vision coupled with experience saw the companies that he leads grow by leaps and bound. ~ Executive Vice Chairman Malaysian Male Age 66 At present, he is the Group Executive Chairman of Ekovest Berhad, and an Executive Vice Chairman of PLS Plantations Berhad, all of which are listed on the Main Market of Bursa Malaysia Securities Berhad and also a Director of several other private limited companies.
-His vast experience in the construction industry had been instrumental to the growth and development of the Iskandar Waterfront Holdings Group.
+Tan Sri Dato' Lim is a businessman with over 40 years of experience in the construction industry and machinery related industry.
+He started his involvement in the construction industry soon after completing his secondary education, assisting the family construction business.
+His dynamism and vision coupled with experience saw the companies that he leads grow by leaps and bound.

+At present, he is the Executive Chairman of Ekovest Berhad and PLS Plantations Berhad, all of which are listed on the Main Market of Bursa Malaysia Securities Berhad and also a Director of several other private limited companies.
+His vast experience in the construction industry had been instrumental to the growth and development of the Iskandar Waterfront Group.

 Tan Sri Dato' Lim is the father of Mr. Lim Chen Herng.
 He is also the uncle of Datuk Lim Keng Guan and Mr. Wong Khai Shiuan.

-MR. WONG KHAI SHIUAN Mr. Wong Khai Shiuan has been on the Board since 18 February 2014.
+Mr. Wong Khai Shiuan has been on the Board since 18 February 2014.
 He was appointed as Chief Executive Officer on 17 June 2015.

 He graduated in 2003 with a Bachelor of Arts in Business Information Systems & Accounting from the University of Middlesex, UK.

-A Executive Director cum Chief Executive Officer Malaysian He has been with the Iskandar Waterfront Holdings ("IWH") Group since year 2003, serving in various capacities and during his tenure has amassed considerable experience in management and property development & investment.
+He has been with the Iskandar Waterfront Holdings ("IWH") Group since year 2003, serving in various capacities and during his tenure has amassed considerable experience in management and property development & investment.
 Prior to joining the IWH Group he worked with Knusford Berhad in the marketing department.
-He is a director of Iskandar Waterfront Sdn Bhd and several other private companies. ک ه و Male Age 39 He is a nephew of Tan Sri Dato' Lim Kang Hoo and cousin of Datuk Lim Keng Guan and Mr. Lim Chen Herng.
+He is a director of Iskandar Waterfront Sdn Bhd and several other private companies.

+He is a nephew of Tan Sri Dato' Lim Kang Hoo and cousin of Datuk Lim Keng Guan and Mr. Lim Chen Herng.

+DATUK LIM KENG GUAN

+(Executive Director) Malaysian, male, age 56

 Datuk Lim was appointed to the Board on 5 July 2013.

-DATUK LIM KENG GUAN Datuk Lim holds a Diploma in Quantity Surveying and has acquired more than 30 years of in-depth commercial experience in property development, construction and related activities.
-This includes building and civil engineering works, design and build, turnkey projects, trading in building materials, reconditioning and rental of machinery. Ē Executive Director He was previously Project Director of PLS Plantation Berhad, which is listed on the Main Market of Bursa Malaysia Securities Berhad.
+Datuk Lim holds a Diploma in Quantity Surveying and has acquired more than 30 years of in-depth commercial experience in property development, construction and related activities.
+This includes building and civil engineering works, design and build, turnkey projects, trading in building materials, reconditioning and rental of machinery.

+He was previously Project Director of PLS Plantation Berhad, which is listed on the Main Market of Bursa Malaysia Securities Berhad.
 In the year 2000, he joined the Iskandar Waterfront Holdings ("IWH") Group of Companies and was appointed Group Head of Procurement and Contract Administration where he was instrumental in the extensive upgrading and reclamation works carried out by the IWH Group of Companies.
-Datuk Lim is presently Executive Chairman of 6 Malaysian Lim Seong Hai Holdings Sdn Bhd and also holds directorships in other private limited companies.
-90 10 Male Age 57 Datuk Lim is the nephew of Tan Sri Dato' Lim Kang Hoo and cousin to Mr. Wong Khai Shiuan and Mr. Lim Chen Herng.
+Datuk Lim is presently Executive Chairman of Lim Seong Hai Holdings Sdn Bhd and also holds directorships in other private limited companies.

+Datuk Lim is the nephew of Tan Sri Dato' Lim Kang Hoo and cousin of Mr. Wong Khai Shiuan and Mr. Lim Chen Herng.
-PP - 24

-CORPORATERATE GOVERNANCE
+CORPORATE GOVERNANCE